grompogrom/aiLearn/RAG_IMPLEMENTATION_SUMMARY.md

-# RAG Indexing Pipeline - Implementation Summary
+# RAG System - Implementation Summary

 ## ✅ Implementation Complete

-All components of the RAG indexing pipeline have been successfully implemented and integrated into your aiLearn application.
+Both the RAG indexing and query pipelines have been successfully implemented and integrated into your aiLearn application.

 ## 📁 Files Created